 This is the most recent technique to emerge.
 It’s both different and powerful.
 It works on the principle that the market can fill the complete blanks that unknown unknowns represent.

 How does this happen?
 Lean Startup and Design Thinking are two well-known examples of the process.
-The idea is that a business sets up “touch and learn” cycles or carries out experiments in the market, whose mechanisms then highlight the best choices.
+The idea is that a business sets up “touch and learn” cycles or carries out market experiments, whose mechanisms then highlight the best choices.

 Especially in light of the spread of digitisation, it has never been cheaper or easier to run a concept past would-be customers.
 Platforms such as Kickstarter show how market acceptance can be gauged via virtual launches of products that don’t yet exist.